NodariMosia/video-brightness-controller/README.md

 ## Features

-- Easily adjust video or image brightness on all sites;
+- Control video or image brightness on current tab from extension popup (from 0% up to 200%).
-- That's it, pretty simple.
+- Control video and image brightness on current tab using following keyboard shortcuts:
+  - Increase all brightness by 5% (up to maximum of 200%).
+Default shortcut: Alt+Shift+Up
+  - Decrease all brightness by 5% (minimum of 0%).
+Default shortcut: Alt+Shift+Down
+  - Reset all brightness to default (100%).
+Default shortcut: Alt+Shift+R

 ## Install